Robtles/SwiftUI-Pokedex/README.md

 - `Moya`: all the API requests will be simplified with Moya, which itself also embeds `Alamofire`.
 - `Kingfisher`: will be used for image downloading & cache.

+## API

+- The main list content will be available from my website, at https://www.robbeyroad.com/api/pokemons.json.
+It contains the 493 first Pokémons, and their names localized in several languages, which is not possible with pokeapi.co API with a simple call.
+- However, https://pokeapi.co will be used for every Pokémon specific query, which includes: basic Pokémon data, species data and evolution data.

+## Tests

+Some tests will be added, in order to check:
+- Model validity,
+- API data fetching,
+- JSON API to model mapping...